-Many high level players prefer a Pro Stock Stick, find out why and how it differs from one that you would purchase in a store.
+Many high level players prefer a Pro Stock Stick.
+Find out why, and how it differs from one that you would purchase in a store.

-A Pro Stock model stick is a custom built composite made specifically for a certain professional player (also made for College, Major Junior players).
+A Pro Stock model stick is a custom built composite made specifically for a certain professional player (also made for College and Major Junior players).
 In most cases this refers to the curve, flex profile, and length, but can affect things like weight distribution and lie angle.
 There is no doubt that they can be a great purchase, if you can find one that is the right curve and flex.

 I get a lot of questions from customers, so here is an outline of the major differences between pro stock and retail:

 The liveliness or responsiveness of a stick, and how long it stays that way will alter dramatically between a cheap vs. expensive stick.
 The same can be said for a pro stock in relation to retail, it is not as dramatic a difference but nevertheless a Pro stock will typically remain responsive for longer.
 This is accomplished by either using more or slightly different composite material to increase the performance of the professional model stick.

 Professional players need a stick that can withstand abuse and the demands of the elite level game.
 How many times have we seen a broken stick ruin or create a scoring opportunity?
 I have heard several claims that a Pro Stock is 40% more reinforced, but I don't think it can be quantified in a percentage.
 I do however believe that it is clearly evident that a majority of Pro Stock sticks are built to be more durable then their retail counterpart.

 Retail sticks come with a stock curve pattern, flex, and length so that you know what you are getting.
 In the past they were all defined by players, but players change brands and become less relevant over time and people tend to want a similar pattern to what's working for them, so they designated pattern numbers as well (Ex.
 Bauer uses P92, P88, etc.)